tangxiaoyi97/ngb-loader/docs/PLUGIN-DEVELOPMENT.md

 | `isFilled()` / `setFilled(b)` / `toggleFilled()` | the native ball's solid/outline state. |
 | `setMarbleColor(c)` | recolour the native ball. |
 | `isExpanded()` / `setExpanded(b)` / `expand()` / `collapse()` / `toggleExpanded()` | framework-tracked expand state; fires `onExpandedChange`. |

+**Text is selectable.** GeoGebra's algebra view forces `user-select: none` and suppresses `selectstart` to stop object-row text being selected; the framework opts your content back in, so text you render into `element` can be selected and copied normally (and the pointer/clipboard events stay isolated from GeoGebra).
+An individual element can still opt out with its own `user-select: none`.

 The two example plugins — `examples/container-playground` (override / hybrid / switch
 demos) and `examples/geogebra-ai-assistant` (a hybrid conversation row) — are the